 I Googled the definition of the term brand promise and here is what came up first:

-A brand promise is the statement that you make to customers that identifies what they should expect for all interactions with your people, products, services and company.
+A brand promise is a statement that you make to customers that identifies what they should expect for all interactions with your people, products, services and company.
 It is often associated with the company name and/or logo.

 After further searches, I found a few brand promises that we can use as examples.